gregory798/miniSW/README.md

 python3.10 run.py
 ```

-Once you're OK with the app, launch :
+Once you're OK with the app, run pyinstaller :

 ```
 pyinstaller build.spec
 ```

+You will find the app in the /dist folder